 Although past projects utilized fire as a way to burn off slash after harvesting, many areas were converted to grassland at one point or left unmanaged, and eventually in both cases, were re-occupied with sprouting brush species, sprouting tanoak, and sprouting redwood saplings.
 The harvest area has been previously harvested in 2010, and some areas of the Plan were accessed and received treatment, and some areas did not.
+Again, the forested area 300' outside of the THP to the west has generally not received fuel treatments.
 The areas have since been reforested and conifers grew in competition with brush species.
 In the project area, it appears that the redwoods that resprouted after the last harvest were successful and resulted in many young redwood trees, but potentially not as widespread as it could have been without the competition.
 Areas where brush and tanoak are thriving have little redwood regeneration and few redwood clumps, even though the site could support abundant redwood trees.
 The lack of prescribed fire as a tool in past projects to mimic the natural processes of the redwood region has contributed to the moderate and heavy fuel loading within the project area, near the property line and beyond.
-Roads from past projects positively impact wildfires as they provide access for fire fighting efforts.
+Roads from past projects positively impact wildfires as they provide access for firefighting efforts.
 Skid trails, roads and landings serve as firebreaks.
-The past activity of development to the west of GRTs property has increased the risk of fire not only starting, but also increased the amount of fuels through a lack of vegetation management.
+The past activity of development to the west of GRTs property has increased the risk of fire not only starting by residents or guests, but also increased the amount of fuels through a lack of vegetation management.
 Recent past projects of GRT avoided projects near the property line.
-The lack of management has had an impact on fuel loading.
+The lack of management has had an impact on fuel loading in certain areas.